jenkovinich/dotfiles/README.md

 Use `tmux ls` to determine which sessions are open, and use `tmux a -t [SESSION NUMBER/NAME]` to go into that session.

-## MacBook Only

-In the .tmux.conf file, include this.
-Otherwise if you're in Linux or Windows, remove it because it will cause the tmux session to open and close immediately.

 ```
-set-option -g default-shell /usr/local/bin/bash
 ```

 ## Add Multiple Git Accounts (GitHub/GitLab)